The pros & cons of using animated GIFs in email signatures

 1. Use suitable GIFs

-When choosing an animated GIF for your email signature, make sure it is relevant to the message or brand and appropriate for your audience.
+When choosing an animated GIF for your email signature, make sure it's relevant to the message or brand and appropriate for your audience.
 A professional-looking image that represents your business well is always a better choice than a funny meme.
-Don’t use inappropriate GIFs such as cute kittens in email signatures.
+Don't use inappropriate GIFs such as cute kittens in email signatures.

 2. Keep it simple